Local survival of spread of infection among biased random walks: The small density case: proof of Theorem

 \end{prop}

 \begin{proof}[Proof of Proposition~\ref{prop:many_jumps}] The proof of this statement relies on a first moment calculation.
-We will bound the expectation of the number of GIPs that jump more than $\useconstant{c:many_jumps}T$ times before time $T$.
+We will bound the expectation of the number of GIPs that jump more than $\useconstant{c:many_jumps}t$ times before time $t$.

 The discussion gets simplified when we use the identification of GIP introduced in Subsection~\ref{subsec:GIP}.
-A GIP is identified by the number of jumps $k$, the number of particles it follows $n$, a vector $(k_{1}, \dots, k_{n})$ with non-negative entries that counts the number of jumps each particle performs and a vector with non-zero integer entries $(j_{1}, \dots j_{n})$ that identifies which is the next particle to be followed.
+A GIP is identified by the number of jumps $k$, the number $n$ of particles it follows, a vector $(k_{1}, \dots, k_{n})$ with non-negative entries that counts the number of jumps each particle performs and a vector with non-zero integer entries $(j_{0}, j_{1}, \dots j_{n-1})$ that identifies which is the next particle to be followed.
+As in Subsection~\ref{subsec:GIP}, we will denote by $X_{1}, \dots X_{n}$ the collection of particles followed by the GIP.

 If $k_{i}>0$, then the time it takes to follow particle $X_{i}$ until its last jump is equal in distribution to the sum of $k_{i}$ independent $\expo(1)$ random variables.
 We will call these exponential times $\mathcal{T}_{i}$.
-Besides, if $j_{i}<0$, we gain a time contribution that comes from the fact we need to wait until $j_{i}$ healthy particles jump into the site.
-This can be dominated by a collection of $|j_{i}|$ random variables with distribution $\expo(\rho+1)$, where each one of them counts the time until either one particle jumps into the current site, or the particle we are following jumps to another site.
-These waiting times will be denoted by $\mathcal{W}_{i, \ell}$.
-In the last case, when the particle we are following jumps before all the $|j_{i}|$ new particles arrived, we disregard the path, and control this by considering additional random variables $ G_{i} \sim \geo\left(\frac{1}{\rho+1}\right)$ that will control whether all the $|j_{i}|$ new particles were able to arrive into the correct site before the distinguished particle jumped.
+Besides, if $j_{i}<0$, we gain a time contribution that comes from the fact that, after particle $X_i$ does its $k_i$-th jump, it has to wait until $j_{i}$ healthy particles jump into its site from one of its neighboring sites.
+We will call such times as $\mathcal{W}_{i,\ell}$, where $\ell$ ranges from $1$ to $|j_{i}|$.
+Note that the number of healthy particles in a given such neighboring site is distributed according to a Poisson random variable of intensity $\rho$ times the probability that a particle moving as a biased random walk did not touch other infected particles in the past; this follows from the thinning of Poisson point processes.
+We simply bound this probability by one.
+Moreover, we still need to account for the possibility that $X_{i}$ jumps, which happens with rate one.
+Hence, $(\mathcal{W}_{i,\ell})_{\ell}$ is stochastically dominated by a sequence of $|j_{i}|$ independent $\exp(1+\rho)$ random variables.
+Notice furthermore that the probability that $X_{i}$ jumps before a healthy particle arrives from a neighboring site is at least $\frac{1}{1+\rho}$.
+In the case when the particle we are following jumps before all the $|j_{i}|$ new particles arrived, we disregard the path.
+From the above consideration, the probability that the path is not disregarded as described above is at most the probability that $G_{i} > |j_{i}|$, where $ G_{i} \sim \geo\left(\frac{1}{\rho+1}\right)$.
+From the strong Markov property, it follows that the random variables $\mathcal{T}_{i}$, $\mathcal{W}_{i,\ell}$, and $G_{i}$ are independent.